Poetic Devices | Definition, Types & Examples

 If you’re seeking fresh writing prompts that do all of these things, look no further.
 This article includes over 100 writing prompts on engaging, informal topics that are perfect for 10–15 minute warm-ups, quick in-class activities, or low-stakes homework assignments.

-QuillBot’s free AI Chat can also help you brainstorm writing prompts on a wide range of motivating and thought-provoking topics.
+QuillBot’s free writing prompt generator can also help you brainstorm writing prompts on a wide range of motivating and thought-provoking topics.

 Continue reading: 100+ Writing Prompts for Students (High School & College)